linear-b/gitstream/docs/automations/assign-reviewers-by-directory/README.md

 ---
-title: Assign Reviewers by Directory
+title: Automation - Assign Reviewers by Directory
 description: Automatically assign reviewers based on a watch list of files and directories.
 category: [quality]
 ---